 The master’s program is competency-based, clinically intensive, and self-paced.
 That means you move through the program at your own pace, progressing as you demonstrate the skills and knowledge (or competencies) necessary to graduate.
 The program is made up of challenges—projects centered on real-world scenarios that teachers face.
 You work through these while teaching alongside an experienced teacher in a local school and at an afterschool program (clinical placement).
 Within each challenge, you learn, practice, and build your portfolio of competencies.

-As a graduate, you earn a master’s in education degree (M.Ed.) and are recommended for teacher licensure.
+As a graduate, you earn a master’s in education degree (M.Ed.) and are recommended for teacher licensure in a STEM field.
 Learn more about the degree details.

 - What are the requirements for admission?